Are there actually ways to make money in your neighborhood?

 Families going away for a long vacation may need someone to keep an eye on their house and also to look after their pets.

-Offer your house sitting service to them and assure them that you can do the job.
-They can then relish in their holiday time knowing that their house is being taken care of.
+Offer your house-sitting service to them and assure them that you can do the job.
+They can then relax on their vacation knowing that their house is being taken care of.

 Your role would be to visit the house a few times a day to make sure that the gas valves are all right and to feed the pets.